 2. What is baby breech position at 28 weeks in pregnancy?

 Breech position is where the baby is with her buttocks or feet down, unlike head-down position (normal birth position).
-This deviation may be caused due to repeated pregnancies, uterus abnormalities, fetal malformations, Hydramnios (excess amniotic fluid), or low lying placenta.
-Doctors suggest corrective gymnastics to correct the breech position (24).
+This deviation may be caused due to repeated pregnancies, uterus abnormalities, fetal malformations, Hydramnios (excess amniotic fluid), or low lying placenta (24).

 3. Is it safe to have sex when you are 28 weeks pregnant?